How to Choose a Child Care Provider

 Check References

 • You may want to ask the program for references of parents who currently have their children enrolled.
-Making sure that the provider is highly recommended for their quality care helps you make a more sound decision about your child’s care.
+Ensuring the provider is highly recommended for their quality care helps you make a more sound decision about your child’s care.

 Trust Your Gut